Hilary0405/holbertonschool-shell/permissions/README.md

 This adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. without changin the files.

 ### '12-More dircetories'
-THis programm create a script that creates a directory called my_dir with permissions 751 in the working directory.
+This programm create a script that creates a directory called my_dir with permissions 751 in the working directory.

 ### '13-Change group'
+This script change the group owner to school for file hello. started by creating a group named school using sudo goupadd command.'

 ### '14-Owner and group'
+This script change the owner and group owner of all the files from 'root root' to 'vincent staff'

 ### '15-Symbolic link'